-Sure Vegas is unsavory in many ways, but you can avoid that – and introduce an education at the same time.
+Sure, Las Vegas is unsavory in many ways but you can avoid that – and introduce an education at the same time.

-You’ll be surprised at how many fun things to do with kids in Las Vegas there are, and kid-friendly hotels in Las Vegas for kids.
-We’re happy to share them with you.
-It’s not just all neon lights and casinos.
+You’ll be surprised at how many fun things to do with kids in Las Vegas there are, and kid-friendly hotels in Las Vegas.
+We’re happy to share them with you as it’s not just all neon lights and casinos.

-Our girls have visited Las Vegas three times now and absolutely love it!
+Our daughters have visited Las Vegas three times now and absolutely love it!

 They love the excitement of a big city and one that has a three-story M&M’s world and all you can eat buffets with loads of dessert options will inflate the heart of any child.